2020-07-26 – Acts 18:1-17 – Whom Shall I Fear

 1 After this, he left Athens and went to Corinth, 2 where he found a Jew named Aquila, a native of Pontus, who had recently come from Italy with his wife Priscilla because Claudius had ordered all the Jews to leave Rome.
 Paul came to them, 3 and since they were of the same occupation, tentmakers by trade, he stayed with them and worked.
 4 He reasoned in the synagogue every Sabbath and tried to persuade both Jews and Greeks.

-The city of Corinth is connected to the books of first and second Corinthians where Paul later wrote letters the church members there.
+Again, the city of Corinth is connected to the books of first and second Corinthians for which Paul later wrote the letters the church members there.
 Paul had a lot of work to do in Corinth, as it was kind of known to be like a party town.
-And just like apply the nick-name of “sin city” for Las Vegas, Corinth was so bad that the Jews back then even had a standard insult they would use by calling someone a Corinthian.
+And just like the apply nick-named the place we call “sin city” for Las Vegas, Corinth also was a “sin city” in its own rights.
+It was so bad that the Jews back then even had a standard insult they would use by calling someone “a Corinthian”.
 That is where Paul finds himself now in the company of some very sinful people.
 Kind of like a Sodom and Gamora kind of environment.
 Paul knew that even in the darkest places are in the world, the light of Christ can still shine.

 Paul meets for the first time Aquila and his wife Priscilla.
 This wonderful couple became instrumental for Paul as he continued his missions.
 Like Paul they were actual Tentmakers.
-Interesting that missionaries and ministers are commonly referred to as tentmakers, as most live as a working-servant in a way.
+Interesting that missionaries and ministers are commonly referred to as tentmakers today, as most live as a working-servant in a way.
 Paul, besides spreading the Gospel and starting churches, also worked as a Tentmaker because he didn’t want to be a burden to anyone as he served the Lord.
 He later wrote a letter to the Thessalonian church and said, “You remember our labor and toil, brethren; we worked night and day, that we might not burden any of you while we preached to you the gospel of God”.
-Like Paul, ministers endeavor to support their families any way they can.
-Only a small percentage of them can support the family on a pastor’s wage, thus we are tentmakers.
-I am very thankful for this church.
-You all, in faith, are giving me a small salary, but I wouldn’t be able to make it if it wasn’t for the added monies I am now pulling from my retirement funds.
-That is the life of a minister.
-Paul set a great example for us in his ministry.
+Like Paul, in our world today, ministers, pastors, evangelists and missionaries endeavor to support their families any way they can.
+Only a small percentage of them can actually support their family on the wages from ministry, thus they generally need to have some side hustle of a sort.
+Please pray for me and pray for them as we continue to serve the Lord.

-It is also interesting in these verses that Aquila and his wife Priscilla are always mentioned in scripture together in ministry.
-One of the most destructive tools satan frequently employs is causing division within the marriage.
-God wants married couples to work as one-flesh, and I am here to tell ya that it is a glorious thing when we can.
-As a church family, we have to protect, maintain and even celebrate the marriage relationships.
-We should continually strive to be obedient to God’s word, and then be submissive to each other.
-Pricilla and Aquila are mentioned six times in the New Testament and each time they are mentioned, we also see them kind of ministering to Paul and taking care of him.
-They were Paul’s friends, and they were fellow workers in both tentmaking and in ministry.
-They believed and enjoyed supporting the work that God had ordained Paul to be doing.
-Paul expresses well his love for them in Romans 16, where he says, “Greet Prisca and Aquila, my fellow workers in Christ Jesus, who have risked their lives for me.
+Again, Aquila and Pricilla are first mentioned here in this book of Acts.
+I find it interesting that Aquila and his wife Priscilla are always mentioned in scripture together.
+They are mentioned six-times in the New Testament and each time we also see them kind of ministering to Paul and taking care of him.
+They were some of Paul’s closest friends, and they were fellow workers in both tentmaking and in ministry.
+Paul expresses well his love for them in Romans 16, where he says, “Greet Priscilla and Aquila, my fellow workers in Christ Jesus, who have risked their lives for me.
 Not only I, but all the churches of the Gentiles are grateful to them.
 Greet also the church that meets at their house”.
-You can see how much they cared for each other.
+Isn’t that a cool caring relationship.
 That is the way church ministry is supposed to be.
+Amen?

 5 When Silas and Timothy arrived from Macedonia, Paul devoted himself to preaching the word and testified to the Jews that Jesus is the Messiah.
 6 When they resisted and blasphemed, he shook out his clothes and told them, “Your blood is on your own heads!
 I am innocent.
 From now on I will go to the Gentiles.”
 7 So he left there and went to the house of a man named Titius Justus, a worshiper of God, whose house was next door to the synagogue.
 8 Crispus, the leader of the synagogue, believed in the Lord, along with his whole household.
 Many of the Corinthians, when they heard, believed and were baptized.

-And like Paul, we too should expect to occasionally run into people who ridicule and scorn us as well.
-We need to be in prayer, asking the Holy Spirit to guide us in these situations.
-Paul moved on, and then he found two others who were interested to hear what Paul had to say.
-If Paul would have stayed and agued, then he may not have been able to present the Gospel to these others.
+Unfortunately, we too should expect to occasionally run into people who ridicule and scorn God and us as well.
+We need to be in prayer about this, asking the Holy Spirit to guide us in these situations.
+Paul moved on, and then he found two others who were interested to hear what he had to say.
+So you see if Paul would have stayed and agued, then he may not have been able to present the Gospel to these others.
 You see God prepares the hearts of those who will receive.
-If you are presenting Jesus to folks, and their heart has not yet been prepared, then they will probably not be able to receive.
-Sometimes it is best to move on and let God work on them for now, but continue to pray for them as you go.
+If you are presenting the Gospel to folks, and their heart has not yet been prepared, then they will probably not be able to receive it.
+Sometimes it is best to move on and let God work on them for a while, but continue to pray for them as you go.

 9 The Lord said to Paul in a night vision, “Don’t be afraid, but keep on speaking and don’t be silent.
 10 For I am with you, and no one will lay a hand on you to hurt you, because I have many people in this city.”
 11 He stayed there a year and a half, teaching the word of God among them.

 These folks were complaining to the Roman governor that Paul was trying to have them do something that was against the law.
 But Gallio was smarter than that, and he knew it was not Roman law that Paul was challenging, it was Jewish law, so Gallio threw them out.
 They were so mad that they grabbed this poor guy Sosthenes and they beat him up.
-These Jewish guys were religious bullies.
-Have you ever run into any of them?
-I hate bullies.
-But I also pray for bullies.
-We find out later that this poor fellow Sosthenes became a Christian despite his suffering..
-We know that because Paul says so later in the letter to the Corinthians to greet Sosthenes, so he even became one of Paul’s fellow workers.
+So these Jewish men were really just religious bullies.
+Have you ever run into one of those?
+They can take the air out of a room for sure.
+I pray that you never become a religious bully.
+If you ever find yourself so bent on a particular religious issue that you are filled with hate for others, please know that God is not in that.
+Yes we are supposed to support and defend God’s word and will but not at the expense of our love for one another.
+We find out later in the Corinthian letter that this poor fellow Sosthenes survived and continued to serve despite his suffering.

-So, several things come out in these verses.
-In summary: Paul continues to spread the gospel; he partners with his friends Aquila and Priscilla, he was comforted by God, told “do not fear”, and was tried and released much to the chagrin of the Jews.
-People were saved but some were persecuted.
+So, I will suggest there are several things come out in these verses.
+In summary: Paul continues to spread the gospel; he partners with his friends Aquila and Priscilla, he was comforted by God, told “do not fear”, and then he was tried and released much to the chagrin of the Jews.
+Many soles were saved but some as we see here were also persecuted.

-The main take away I would like you to have this morning is that as a Christian, we all have a ministry of some kind.
+The main take away I have for you this morning is that as a Christian, we all have a ministry of some kind.
 And ministry is tough, but God is with you.
 Your Christian friends and family are here to support you and serve along side you.
 Like Paul, we should continue to look for opportunities to partner up with each other in this life’s journey.
-And in that godly work we need to have faith, and not fear.
+And in that godly work we need to have faith, not fear.
 Again, fear is satan’s most effective weapon.
 It is such a debilitating emotion.
-What God said to Paul, he now says to us, “Don’t be afraid, but keep on speaking and don’t be silent, For I am with you”
+And what God said to Paul, He now says to us, “Don’t be afraid, but keep on speaking and don’t be silent, For I am with you”

-The song we played during the offertory from Chris Tomlin has some wonderful suggestions maybe we should head:
+The song we played earlier this morning from Chris Tomlin has some wonderful suggestions maybe we should head.
+He sings:

 You hear me when I call, You are my morning song.
 Though darkness fills the night, It cannot hide the light.
 Whom shall I fear.